Curaleaf · Jun 2023 – Jan 2026

 - →

-8% conversion increase and 10.5% revenue per session from feature launches
+8% conversion increase and 10.5% revenue per session lift from feature launches on stable foundation

 - →

-150% increase in engineering velocity through process improvements
+150% increase in engineering velocity through structured intake and process improvements

 - →